bzins-app/Blazor.AceJS/README.md

 ![image](https://user-images.githubusercontent.com/46160493/186119032-dde36180-579a-4f68-a553-f04533c8ecba.png)

--> you can update the options with the method 'AceJsEditor.SetAceEditorParameters(AceEditorOptions)' .
+-> you can update the Ace options in using the method 'AceJsEditor.SetAceEditorParameters(AceEditorOptions)' .
 Don't hesitate to see the demo project to see interactions.

    ```c#
     @page "/EditorDemo"